LAST UPDATED: April 14, 2020

 Q: How long will a motorcycle battery last without charging?

-A: Typically, a battery will die within four months if you don't use it, but that depends on its age.
-Older batteries may die in one to two months.
+Typically, a battery will die within four months if you don't use it, but that depends on its age.
+Older batteries may die in 1-2 months.

 Q: How many amps are needed to start a motorcycle?